Kirteerathod/Zomato_data_Analysis/README.md

 # Zomato Overview:
 The company is providing services in 150,281 locations and has connected with 100,000 restaurants, from which it has received 150,281 orders.
 # Key Metrics:
-Amount: ₹987 million
+Amount: ₹964 million
 Quantity: 2 million
 Rating: 148,000
-Orders: 150,000
+Orders: 149,000
 # Category Breakdown:
-Non-Veg: ₹106 million in sales with a rating of 10,000
+Non-Veg: ₹107 million in sales
-Veg: ₹122 million in sales with a rating of 12,000
+Veg: ₹122 million in sales
-Others: ₹24 million in sales with a rating of 927